aut0maticjack/lazyweb/3D-Printing-Part-Strength.md

 * Top Layers: 4 to 6
 * Infill:
     * If the part can be printed without infill, don't use infill.
     * If the part has overhanging top layers which need infill, use as little as possible.
-Consider using Simplify3D's multiple processes or Cura's concentric infill to reduce the amount of infill plastic used.
+Consider using Slic3r's Shape Modifiers or Cura's concentric infill or Simplify3D's multiple processes to reduce the amount of infill plastic used.
 You only need enough infill to support the top layers so they look nice.
 * Layer Height: Low (0.1mm) looks better but takes a long time, high (0.3mm) prints faster but looks worse

 ### Mechanical Parts

-Or more accurately, 3D printer parts.
+Or more accurately, 3D printer and CNC machine parts.
 Pieces meant to hold frames and linear motion systems in place under the stress of torque applied through belts and motors.

 * Perimeters: 4, though reduce to 3 or 2 if the part *really* doesn't print well with 4
 * Bottom Layers: 8